emilioziniades/pi-speaker/README.md

 Script to setup a Raspberry Pi as a bluetooth speaker.

-Tested on a fresh install of Raspberry Pi OS Lite (Released 28 January 2022, Debian 11 (bullseye)).
+Tested on a Raspberry Pi 3A+ and Raspberry Pi 4, both with a fresh install of Raspberry Pi OS Lite (Released 28 January 2022, Debian 11 bullseye).
 Raspberry Pi OS Desktop should work the same.

 All credit to DrFunk for his [post on the Raspberry Pi forums](https://forums.raspberrypi.com/viewtopic.php?t=235519).
 This script basically automates the instructions laid out there.